Electron-affinity difference distributions as an organizing principle for superconductivity, enabling the discovery of PtPb$_3$Bi

 {\bf Acknowledgements:} We are grateful to Andrei Bernevig, Timo Sommer, Pascal Friederich, J\"{o}rg Schmalian, Ichiro Takeuchi, and Steve Kivelson for helpful discussions.
-E.-A.K. and L.S. are supported by the NSF through the AI Research Institutes program Award No.~DMR-2433348 and by the grant OAC-2118310.
+E.-A.K., K.W., and L.S. are supported by the NSF through the AI Research Institutes program Award No.~DMR-2433348 and by the grant OAC-2118310.
 Y.L. and E.-A.K. were supported in part by the MURI grant FA9550-21-1-0429.
 K.M. was supported by Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship: a Schmidt Futures program.
-The computation was done using a high-powered computing cluster that was established through the support of the Gordon and Betty Moore Foundation’s EPiQS Initiative, Grant GBMF10436 to E.-A.K., and through the support of the MURI grant FA9550-21-1-0429.
-K.M., Y.L. and E.-A.K. are supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division.
+The computation was performed on a high-performance computing cluster supported by the Gordon and Betty Moore Foundation’s EPiQS Initiative, Grant GBMF10436 to E.-A.K., and by the MURI grant FA9550-21-1-0429.
+K.M., Y.L., and E.-A.K. are supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division.
 O.L. and E.-A.K. are supported by the U.S. Department of Energy through Award Number DE-SC0023905.
 O.L. is also supported by a Bethe-KIC postdoctoral fellowship at Cornell University.
 J.G. was supported by NSF grants DBI-2400135 and IIS-2145644.
 N.M. was supported by an NSF Graduate Research Fellowship.
+S.L. and S.C. are supported by the Air Force Office of Scientific Research under award number FA9550-25-1-0177.
+A.M. was supported by an NSF CAREER grant (DMR-2144295) to L.S.

+{\bf Data and code availability: } Featurized training data supporting the findings of this study, provided as graphlet histograms, together with code implementing the full data pipeline, including crystal structure graphlet featurization, Gaussian process model training, and prediction, are available at upon request from the authors.
+Raw crystal structure inputs are subject to licensing restrictions from the Inorganic Crystal Structure Database (ICSD) and cannot be redistributed.

 \onecolumngrid

 {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}}